GoldpawsStuff/ClassicWorldMapEnhanced/README.md

 Simple addon for WoW Classic that makes the WorldMap a little easier to work with, and adds some quality of life features.
 It currently has no user configurable settings.

 ## **Features:**
-- Shrinks the world mapp down to a manageable size.
+- Shrinks the world map down to a manageable size.
 - Prevents the world map from blocking out the world visually.
 - Prevents the world map from blocking user movement and input when map is visible.
 - Makes the map slightly transparent when the player is moving, to easier spot mobs and hostile players.